 Here is a Changing Colors In Crochet Tutorial that may help.

-Approximately 50” X 35”, To adjust the size of the blanket chain any # to begin and follow the pattern as written. (yarn needed will vary)
+- To adjust the size of the blanket chain, any # starting chain to begin and follow the pattern as written. (yarn needed will vary)

 Pittsburgh Steelers Crochet Blanket Pattern